linuxfrorg/img-LinuxFr.org/README.md

 - It lacks some feature and particulary caching!
 - It runs with a legacy version of node.js, which is not very friendly for our sysadmins.
-- I plan to add extend it for other usages in the future, and I prefer coding in golang than in nodejs.
+- I plan to extend it for other usages in the future, and I prefer coding in golang than in nodejs.
+- And it's a fun component to recode :p

 See also